-I was most impressed that Lorenzo, our pizza chef, took the time to talk Xander and I through some tips on how to make perfect pizza dough.
+I was most impressed that Lorenzo, our pizza chef, took the time to talk Xander and I through his two top tips for perfect pizza dough:

-> And his two top tips?
-1. Use milk; 2. always use fresh yeast rather than dry.
+2. Always use fresh yeast rather than dry.

-Of course, eating Italian food comes with a prerequisite glass of wine.
+Of course, Italian food comes with a prerequisite glass of wine.
 Trev informed me at the time that the wine list was growing, and I am sure it has by now.
-Our capable waiter recommended a very drinkable sauvignon blanc to start; Trev also poured me a small glass of the Danzante sangiovese [priced at an affordable $44.50 per bottle], which complemented the pizza well.
+Our capable waiter recommended a very drinkable sauvignon blanc to start; Trev also poured me a small glass of the Danzante sangiovese [$44.50 per bottle], which complemented the pizza well.
 None of the wines were high end, but that matters little when the wines on the list are well-priced and match the food.
 Besides, great Italian food makes the wine.

 For dessert, I couldn’t resist the tiramisu, which Marianna had lovingly constructed the day before according to an old family recipe.
 It was an excellent choice: I savoured every bite.

-A big thank you to Marianna & Trev for their fabulous food and service.
-I look forward to my next visit 🙂
+A big thank you to Marianna & Trev for the fabulous food and service.
+I look forward to my next visit.